Challenges in Current LLM Evaluation¶

 Challenge: All models cluster at the top, making differentiation impossible.

-When 10 models all score 95-98%, you can't tell which is actually better.
-The benchmark has saturated.
+When 10 models all score 95-98%, you can't tell which is actually better - the benchmark has saturated.

 See architecture.md to understand how ReasonScape addresses each of these challenges.